GESTATIONAL SURROGACY IN MARYLAND

 Do results vary by venue?
 Yes

 If yes, are motions to waive venue accepted?
 Varies by judge

 Is a hearing required to obtain a pre-birth order?
 No

 Is a pre-birth order possible in Maryland based on a Gestational Carrier’s plan to deliver in Maryland, if no party lives in Maryland?
 Varies by judge

 Will Maryland Vital Records honor a pre-birth order from another state?
 Most likely

 What is the typical time frame to obtain a birth certificate after delivery?
 4-10 days, if efforts are made to expedite the process.

 How are same-sex parents named on the final birth certificate?
 Parent and Parent

 Can an international same-sex male couple obtain an initial birth certificate naming the biological father and Gestational Carrier?
 Yes

-Can the non-biological parent in a same-sex couple obtain a second parent adoption based solely on the fact that the child was born in Maryland (i.e., neither of the Intended Parents lives in Maryland)?
+Can the non-biological parent in a same-sex couple obtain a second parent adoption when the child is born in Maryland but neither of the Intended Parents lives in Maryland?
 No

 If no, will Maryland Vital Records honor a second parent adoption order from another state and add the second parent to the birth certificate?
 Yes